magdalenapaluch1/challenge_portfolio_Magdalena/README.md

 🌚As an additional functionality I would introduce:

    🌕 The ability to set the playback speed;

    🌖 The ability to scroll through the lessons with your finger (swipe right - swpie left for next lessons or previous);

    🌗 In breathing tasks, add the possibility of obtaining a sound that tells us to inhale, exhale;

    🌘 The first time when user enter the application, add a tutorial (understand what to do with the app);

-     🌑 Add a search engine where you could search for authors or specific recordings;

    🌒 The ability to create a playlist;

    🌓 The ability to change the profile picture;

+   🌔 Availability of foreign-language podcasts in the Polish version of the application without changing the language

 *5. What differences do you see between testing a web application and a native one?*

+When we are testing web applications, we can receive information from the server in the form of code.
+Testing web applications takes place in different browsers, while testing mobile applications takes place on different devices with different operating systems.
+In testing mobile applications, we can take into account factors such as: battery levels, push notifications, sensors built into the device.